 this year) Swifts bred in M'dina.

 Swift flies over M'dina, Malta - not normally

-best place to be a wild bird!
+best place in the world to be a wild bird!

 © Mario V Gauci